flypipe/flypipe/docs/source/usage/relationships.rst

 Relationships
 =============

-You can document relationships between nodes outputs.
-These relationships differs from the nodes dependencies as they document how the output of the nodes relate to each other.
+You can document relationships between node outputs.
+These relationships differ from node dependencies, as they describe how the outputs of different nodes are related to each other.

-Nodes dependencies are a list of dependencies needed to generate the output of a node, when the output of the node can end up being materialised into a table.
+Documenting these relationships helps your team better understand how nodes interact, making it easier to work with materialized tables.
+Additionally, these relationships facilitate the generation of `Entity-Relationship Diagrams (ERDs) <../notebooks/miscellaneous/build-erd.ipynb>`_.

+**Advantages of Having ERD Diagrams Available for the Team**

+* **Improved Data Understanding**: ERDs provide a clear visual representation of how data flows between different nodes, making it easier for team members to grasp the structure of the data.
+* **Faster Onboarding**: New team members can quickly understand the relationships between different tables and nodes, reducing the learning curve.
+* **Better Collaboration**: A shared ERD diagram enables data engineers, analysts, and stakeholders to discuss and align on data relationships efficiently.
+* **Reduced Errors**: Understanding relationships between nodes helps prevent inconsistencies and ensures that transformations and aggregations align with business logic.
+* **Optimized Query Performance**: By visualizing relationships, teams can identify redundant joins or inefficient queries and optimize database performance accordingly.

-In order to help document the relationships of nodes or tables, you can declare the relationships as follow:
+To document the relationships between nodes or tables, you can declare them as follows:

 .. code-block:: python
     @node(